 In today’s competitive environment, employers are expecting graduates to have an Internship or Co-op experience.
 This should be another question to both the college and career center.
 Having this information will improve your student’s outcome and help them to become successful.

 PayForED Software is Helps Build College Lists

 The above steps help both students and parents better understand college affordability and building a college list.
 It requires preparation, analysis and most of all having your child understand the outcome of their college experience.
-To help you keep your college tour information organized we have created a college tour checklist that the college-bound student can complete after each campus visit.
-Click College Visit Check list to download this file.

-We recommend the college-bound student focus on the purpose of a college education and not just being educated.
+We recommend the college-bound students focus on the purpose of a college education and not just being educated.
 A good college discussion should include majors and career possibilities as well as starting salaries.
 The student should have an understanding of any future debt that may be needed to get to graduation.
 Having a multi-year plan will help families maximize their resources and alleviate some of the emotional stress involved in making the college decision.